JoeSzymkowiczFiveM/chiliaddb/README.md

 ## ⌨️ Commands
+ - `/cdb_show` This opens the database explorer UI within the game.

  - `/cdb_print {collection name} or 'all', {document id}` This command prints the requested data.
 I've been using this in the server console, as I do a lot of work from the terminal, and I'm not logged into the game.
 I found it helpful, maybe you will too.